 This testimony documents violence, torture and extensive human rights violations by the Greek authorities, involving women, children and seniors.
 If the respondent is to be believed, two people were killed during this push back.

 The respondent is a 50-year-old man from northern Afghanistan.
 At 11:00 a.m. on the 9th of September 2020, he boarded a bus in Xanthi, north-eastern Greece, bound for Thessaloniki.
-After a short drive of ten minutes, the bus pulled over and one Greek police officer “dressed in a blue uniform” entered the vehicle.
-The officer approached the respondent and asked him to produce his “documents.”
+After a short drive of ten minutes, the bus pulled over and one man “dressed in a blue uniform” entered the vehicle.
+The man in uniform resembling the Greek police approached the respondent and asked him to produce his “documents.”

 According to the respondent, he was in possession of “police paper” – a temporary residency permit of 30 days which is commonly known as khartia – that was valid.
-Nevertheless, the officer stated that he “needed to check the document” and requested that the respondent exit the bus.
-Initially hesitant to leave, the officer reassured him that it was a routine procedure.
-He was escorted outside where two more Greek police officers were waiting.
+Nevertheless, the man in uniform stated that he “needed to check the document” and requested that the respondent exit the bus.
+Initially hesitant to leave, the man in uniform reassured him that it was a routine procedure.
+He was escorted outside where two more men in uniform were waiting.

 A further three men were brought off the bus by the police.
 They were Syrian and, like the respondent, allegedly possessed khartia.
-The three officers then walked the men “some minutes” – to a point which the respondent claimed was purposefully out of sight – handcuffed them, tore up their documents and loaded the group into the back of a white, windowless van.
+The three men in uniform then walked the men “some minutes” – to a point which the respondent claimed was purposefully out of sight – handcuffed them, tore up their documents and loaded the group into the back of a white, windowless van.

 Next, the four men were driven to a police station in Xanthi that was “by a motorway.”
 They were placed in a large cell that contained 26 other people-on-the-move (POM) from a wide range of countries; Tunisians, Moroccans, Egyptians, Pakistanis and Bangladeshis were all present.